yoshiftj/citra-games-wiki/CONTRIBUTING.md

 Title IDs can be found near the top of a log when running a game.
 For example, this is what it looks like for The Legend of Zelda: Ocarina of Time, 0004000000033500: `[   0.019882] Loader <Info> core/loader/ncch.cpp:Load:340: Program ID: 0004000000033500`.

 ### TOML
-In this repo, DAT files follow the [TOML](https://github.com/toml-lang/toml) syntax, where each line consists of the creation of a peice of data.
+In this repo, DAT files follow the [TOML](https://github.com/toml-lang/toml) syntax, where each line consists of the creation of a piece of data.
 The simplest form of this is assigning a value to a key (`<Key> = <Value>`).
 The data types used for these `Value`s in this wiki are:
  - Booleans, true or false (Example: `true`.)
  - Integers, numbers (Example: `5`.)
  - Strings, characters with surrounding quotes (Example: `"Hi!"`.)